Blog

 Florida’s two-year statute of limitations for personal injury claims is unforgiving.
 Miss the deadline, and your case is almost certainly barred forever, regardless of how strong it is.
 Don’t wait.

-Florida Truck Accident FAQs
+Answering Your Florida Truck Accident Questions

 How long do I have to file a truck accident lawsuit in Florida?